 "Unfortunately, the movie really got a lot of attention," Roddy Piper said.
 "I guess some people have actually bought it.
 I try to tell them, ‘Listen, you’re wasting your money.’
 But the more I talk them out of it, the more they buy it!"

-One thing that is noticeable in the film is that Roddy is by far the best actor in it, and although some of his lines are delivered quite well for a wrestler turned leading man, playing a character other than Rowdy Roddy Piper came with its share of challenges.
+One thing that is noticeable in the film is that Roddy is by far the best actor.
+Although some of his lines are delivered quite well for a wrestler turned leading man, playing a character other than Rowdy Roddy Piper came with its share of challenges.

 In episode 30 of the Piper’s Pit Podcast, Roddy remembers filming an early scene where his character signs the government contract.
 "You know I did Hell Comes to Frogtown.
 I hope you’ve never seen it, but probably you have.
 Here’s a little inside scoop.
 So, I’m sitting in the chair, and I’m the last potent male in the world, and I’ve gotta repopulate the earth after the Armageddon.
 I have a little chastity belt on, and I’m supposed to sign a contract.
 My name’s Sam Hell, and they give me the contract, and I sign it, and I’m doing the scene, and I sign it and dot the I, and I’m like, "Wait a second, there’s no I in Sam Hell. (laughs) I wrote Roddy Piper!"